Utah-CS3550-Fall-2023/assignments/hw2.md

 username, password, and button) with a gap of `1rem` between rows.
 Both text entries and the submission button should be half as wide as the main content.
 The text entries should be aligned to the right edge of the main content, while the button should be centered.
+You may need to add more HTML elements wrapping each label and text entry to accomplish this.

 In `submissions.html`, leave the text entries in the "grade" column and the "Submit" button at their default widths.